What is Plant Medicine? Part 1: Approaches to Herbalism

 Focuses on: diet, meditation, herbs with targeted benefits, whole-plant medicine, preventative care, etc.

-It’s important to note that these are not the only types of herbalism but these are the most common.
-Many if not all theories in natural medicine can fall under or take from one of these 4 methodologies.
+It’s important to note that these are not the only types of plant medicine but these are the most common.
+Many if not all theories in natural healing practices can fall under or take from one of these 4 methodologies.

 As a brand in the modern world, we’ve benefited greatly from the research and legacy of both Traditional Chinese Medicine and Ayurveda.
 Not to mention, the medicinal plants and practices gleaned from ‘our’ country were shared and discovered by Native Americans and African Americans that had been enslaved.
 Modern Herbalism owes a great debt to indigenous people all over the world.
 Our Good Day and Good Night formulas wouldn’t be here without the historical guidance of all the types of herbalism mentioned above.